-To make corrections or add additional schools, log in to StudentAid.gov with the required FSA ID (username and password) to access the appropriate section of the FAFSA (student or parent).
+To make corrections to your section or add additional schools, log in to StudentAid.gov with your StudentAid.gov username and password.
+If corrections are needed to the parent section, have your parent log in to StudentAid.gov with their username and password.